Projects per year

 Personal Statement

-Over the last 25 years, he has authored 3 international books (2004, Elsevier Science, Cambridge; 2009, John Wiley & Sons, Chichester; 2012, John Wiley & Sons, Chichester), more than 130 publications in high impact-factor peer reviewed journals or as book chapters (most of which as single author, http://www.researchgate.net/profile/Marcello_Lappa/publications) and 60 other conference or technical papers.
+Over the last 25 years, he has authored 3 international books (2004, Elsevier Science, Cambridge; 2009, John Wiley & Sons, Chichester; 2012, John Wiley & Sons, Chichester) and more than 200 publications (over 130 articles in high impact-factor peer reviewed journals or as book chapters, most of which as single author, http://www.researchgate.net/profile/Marcello_Lappa/publications, and 70 other conference and technical papers).
 His research focuses on fluid motion and stability behaviour, computational fluid dynamics, incompressible and compressible fluid flows, organic and inorganic materials sciences and crystal growth, multiphase flows, solidification, high-temperature gas-dynamics, particle dynamics and microgravity science.

 At the University of Strathclyde he currently leads a group consisting of Research Associates and several PhD Students.
-Over recent years he has secured (in a position of Principal Investigator) over £ 2.1 million of external funding.
+Over recent years he has secured (in a position of Principal Investigator) over £ 2.4 million of external funding.
 Funds have been attracted from a set of different sources, e.g., EPSRC, STFC, UKSA, ESA and industrial entities.
-He seats in the Steering Committees of several conferences (ICTEA, ICCES, ICFVM, ParCFD, ICOME, ICCMREA, AMT, ICMAPH) and acts as a Reviewer for several funding bodies (EPSRC-UK, DFG-Germany, FNRS-Belgium, GIF-Israel, ANVUR-Italy, NSERC-Canada, NVSTE-Kazakhstan and the European Space Agency) and the Times Higher Education World University Rankings .
-Since 2005 he serves as the Editor-in-Chief of the International Scientific Journal "Fluid Dynamics & Materials Processing", which is currently abstracted and Indexed in SCOPUS and the Emerging Sources Citation Index (ESCI) of Web of Science since 2009, Thomson Reuters/Clarivate Analytics Master Journal List.
+He seats in the Steering Committees of several conferences (ICTEA, ICCES, ICFVM, ParCFD, ICOME, ICCMREA, AMT, ICMAPH) and acts as a Reviewer for several funding bodies (EPSRC-UK, DFG-Germany, FNRS-Belgium, GIF-Israel, ANVUR-Italy, NSERC-Canada, NVSTE-Kazakhstan, ANID-Chile, the UKSA and the European Space Agency) and the Times Higher Education World University Rankings.
+Since 2005 he has served as the Editor-in-Chief of the International Scientific Journal "Fluid Dynamics & Materials Processing", which is currently abstracted and Indexed in SCOPUS and the Emerging Sources Citation Index (ESCI) of Web of Science, Thomson Reuters/Clarivate Analytics Master Journal List.

 Teaching Interests